 Minimizes Urinary Tract Infections

-This tells you the percent of residents that suffered from a urinary tract infection.
-These infections may be linked to insufficient hygiene.
+This tells you the percent of patients who have had a urinary tract infection.
+These infections may be associated with poorer hygiene.

 Appropriately Uses Anti-Psychotic Medication